the-data-sherpa/home_medication_tracker/docs/recommendations.md

 This document tracks recommended improvements for the Home Medication Tracker application.
 Recommendations are organized by priority and category.

+## Feature Numbering

+Each recommendation has been assigned a feature number (FEAT-001 through FEAT-024) for use with git branches.
+Use these feature numbers when creating branches, for example:
+- `feature/FEAT-001-loading-states`
+- `feature/FEAT-002-delete-protection`
+- etc.

 ## Priority Legend

 - **High Priority**: Critical for usability, data integrity, or preventing user errors